jonkykong/SideMenu/README.md

 ### Advanced
 <details>
 <summary>Click for Details</summary>
+#### Multiple SideMenuManagers
 For simplicity, `SideMenuManager.default` serves as the primary instance as most projects will only need one menu across all screens.
-If you need to show a different SideMenu, such as from a modal view controller presented from a previous SideMenu, do the following:
+If you need to show a different SideMenu using gestures, such as from a modal view controller presented from a previous SideMenu, do the following:
 1. Declare a variable containing your custom `SideMenuManager` instance.
 You may want it to define it globally and configure it in your app delegate if menus will be used on multiple screens.
 ``` swift
 let customSideMenuManager = SideMenuManager()